bryanmax9/AWS-MachineLearningProject/README.md

-<h2>⭐ Step 3: Training Model - Using S3 buckets and Jupyter for training with help of lst file</h2>
+<h2>⭐ Step 3: Creating LST file for Training Model - creating lst Data Frames for training</h2>

 Now that we have the right format, there's just one last step before training our model – and yes, it's an important one! 🫠